 Iron Age Fort

-If the remains of the Maclean castle are difficult to find, tracing the few stones that survive from the Stone Age fort (another Scheduled Ancient Monument) a short way North West on the coast is immensely more challenging.
+If the remains of the Maclean castle are difficult to find, tracing the few stones that survive from the Stone Age fort (another Scheduled Ancient Monument) a short way north west of the Chapel on the coast is immensely more challenging.
 Sadly little is known about the origins or role of the fort – that must be left to the imagination of the visitor.